 (b) a signal or direction by a park management officer as to the use, parking or movement of a vehicle that is addressed to the person and that is reasonably required for the regulation of traffic in a zoological park.

-Penalty: $600.
+Penalty for this subregulation: a fine of $600.

+[Regulation 11 amended: SL 2020/6 r.
+11(1).]

 Part 4 — Protection of animals and zoological park

 12. Disturbing and feeding animals